 - Bwenge family with 11 members and

 - Ugenda family with 11 members including two silverbacks and lives in the slopes of Mount Karisimbi.
-Gorilla families in volcanoes national park make it an incredible destination for gorilla trekking which offers you with fascinating and magnificent moments on your Rwanda Gorilla Safaris and tours.
+Gorilla families in volcanoes national park make it an incredible destination for gorilla tracking which offers you with fascinating and magnificent moments on your Rwanda Gorilla Safaris and tours.

 Trekking in Virunga National Park

-Virunga national park is located in East of Democratic Republic of Congo in the center of the Albertine Rift between Rwanda and Uganda with gorilla trekking as the biggest and most done activity in the park.
+Virunga national park is located in East of Democratic Republic of Congo in the center of the Albertine Rift between Rwanda and Uganda with gorilla tracking as the biggest and most done activity in the park.
 Virunga national park is a habitat of over 300 mountain gorillas with ten habituated gorilla families and there are only six families that are open for gorilla viewing on a daily basis which include

 - Kabirizi family with 34 members including two silverbacks and is found in Bukima sector close to Goma border,